Non-combatant: Additional Protocols of 1977

+Customary international law

+The prohibition against targeting non-combatants is a basic principle that is part of customary international law.

+Non-combatant immunity

+Non-combatant immunity is the principle that non-combatants who are not directly engaged in the fighting of a war should not be attacked.

+Non-combatants and modern warfare

 World War II

 In World War II, non-combatants were more affected than they were in previous wars.
 Sources claim that over forty-five million civilians and non-combatants lost their lives throughout the war.
 This number, however, is largely debated.
 Despite the understanding that over 18 million were killed in the Holocaust and as a result of other Nazi persecution, the exact number will likely never be determined.
 There is also difficulty of estimating the numbers for events such as the Nanjing massacre, though it is estimated that between 200,000 and 300,000 civilians and prisoners of war were slaughtered.
 This does not necessarily include military, non-combatant or civilian people killed by radiation, disease, or other means as a result of war.
 After World War II ended, countries got together with the aim to give rights to non-combatants and created the 1949 Geneva Conventions, built off the 1907 Hague Convention.